octosoft/adobe-scanner/README.md

 ```

 You are completely free on how to transfer the generated files to the OctoSAM Import Service import folder.
-If you are running the scanner on windows, you can configure the collection share in adobe_scanner_config.yaml.
+If you are running the scanner on Windows, you can configure the collection share in adobe_scanner_config.yaml.
 The files can also be uploaded via OctoCollect upload server running on Windows or Linux.

 ### Open File Format